The Ultimate Guide to Omeprazole: 7 Key Facts You Shouldn't Miss

 7. You can get omeprazole for a price as low as $6 per month

 Marley Drug offers generic omeprazole at a lower price as part of our Wholesale Price List.
 A 6-month supply costs you $37, and a full 12-month supply only $70.
 That’s less than $6 a month.
-We also provide free shipping with our 6- and 12- month supplies, so your medication gets delivered right to your door in 2–3 business days for no extra costs.
+We also provide free shipping with our 6- and 12- month supplies, so your medication gets delivered right to your door in 2–3 business days for no extra cost.

 Why are our prices so low?
 We provide wholesale prices, which means our medications are priced based on what it costs us to buy them, not based on the arbitrary price decided by your insurance.

-By purchasing our medications directly from accredited wholesalers, we can cut out the insurance company middlemen who usually pull up the costs of drugs with their unpredictable “service fees”.
+By purchasing our medications directly from accredited wholesalers, we can cut out the insurance company middlemen who usually drive up the costs of drugs with their unpredictable “service fees”.
 Because of this, by not involving any insurance companies, our prices are competitive and often better than most insurance plans.

 To learn more about the pricing of omeprazole, visit our blog post on how to save money by buying more omeprazole.